 Sl.No.
 Information from Parents Yes/No 1.
 Is there any family history of speech, language, hearing or learning deficits?
 2. Psycho social history: Does your child show high frustration levels, behavioral problems, and excessive shyness especially in unfamiliar social settings?
-3. History of feeding: a) Does your child show poor co-ordination of suck-swallow-breathe process resulting in mild but frequent coughing/choking or spillage? b) Does your child exhibit excessive drooling, especially when talking or engaged in other motor activities?
+3. History of feeding: a) Does your child show poor co-ordination of suck-swallow- breathe process resulting in mild but frequent coughing/choking or spillage? b) Does your child exhibit excessive drooling, especially when talking or engaged in other motor activities?
 4. Was your child a quiet baby, that is, he/she did not show much of vocalization/verbalizations especially between 4-12 months of age?
-5. Prebabble vocalizations: Did your child present the following: a) There was no or little babbling except vowel like vocalizations? b) The babble consisted of few or no consonants?
-6. Intelligibility: Did the intelligibility of your speech of your child vary from situation to situation?
+5. Prebabble vocalizations: Did your child present the following: a) There was no or little babbling except vowel like vocalizations?
+6. b) The babble consisted of few or no consonants?
+0. Intelligibility: Did the intelligibility of your speech of your child vary from situation to situation?
+Eq.: Speech was more intelligible with from situation to situation?
 E.g.: Speech was more intelligible with closest family members when compared to that with strangers.
 7. Rate of Speech: Does your child use a slow rate of speech?
+7. Rate of speech.
+Does your cliffe use a slow rate of speech?
 8. Development of Speech: Did the child show delayed development of speech (i.e., the development of speech occurred at a slower rate when compared with his/her counterparts?)
 9. Use of non - verbal modes: Did your child show increased use of gestures to communicate his needs (E.g., leading parents to desired objects)?
 Or use mime, conventional or idiosyncratic signs (natural gesture system invented by child) or both?
 10. Play: Did your child exhibit age-appropriate, single action pretend play, but showed delay in developing sequences of pretend play?